The Shocking Truth Behind Soaring HVAC Prices

 Several of our customers are experiencing very long wait times for parts.
 We have some people waiting 10 weeks for a blower motor.

 We know this can be frustrating, and we acknowledge this is a sensitive subject, often politicized and polarizing.
 But we’re not here to do either, and if you bear with us we hope to explain what we’ve experienced.
-So let’s explore why HVAC increases are happening.
+So let’s explore why rising HVAC prices are happening.

 What Does “Supply Chain” Mean?